MLIS Frequently Asked Questions

 Acceptance and Enrollment

 Depending on the volume of applications being processed at the time, it can take the Graduate School several weeks to review applicants who have been recommended for admission.
 The Graduate School processes applications from all across campus, and this can be an extremely busy time for their office, so please be patient as they work to review your application.
-However, if it has been more than three weeks since you received your recommendation letter from the MLIS program, you’re welcome to contact the MLIS Program Manager to check in on your application status.

 Your official acceptance letter from the Graduate School will contain information about how to respond to your offer of admission.
 You must follow the link in your acceptance letter to accept or decline your offer of admission.